scandiweb-extensions/wordpress-integration/app/code/Scandiweb/WordPressIntegration/README.md

 # Scandiweb_WordPressIntegration

+Module to get WordPress blog posts and display them in Magneto CMS pages.
+Blog posts to CMS pages are added as widgets so this will work in all sorts on Magento setups, like with Luma or any other Magento theme or with some ScandiPWA theme

 * Will add config to specify source blog to get posts from.
 * Will use cron to get blog post data
 * Will add widget to select blog posts for CMS page